chenning0115/SpectralDiff/README.md

 ---------------------
 1. Prepare raw data and diffusion features
    * Raw data is origin HSI data, likes IP, PU, SA datasets, You need to separate the training and test sets in advance.
 Or you can download ours from [baiduyun](https://pan.baidu.com/s/19-YNNIjQxEOz-gl3vCLuDg), extract codes is ```pabk```.
    * The classification module requires providing the features extracted by the diffusion module as input.
 We provide the diffusion features extracted in our experiments for researchers to reproduce the results.
+For the convenience of testing, we have provided all diffusion features data before PCA.
 Please download the specific data from [baiduyun](https://pan.baidu.com/s/19-YNNIjQxEOz-gl3vCLuDg), extract codes is ```pabk```.
    * To train a diffusion model by yourself, you can use this code repository [spectral-spatial diffusion module](https://github.com/chenning0115/spectraldiff_diffusion/).
 2. Modify the path of diffusion features in the params to ensure that the code can read them.
 3. Run the code